×

 • Swelling over the thumb side of the wrist, sometimes accompanied by a fluid-filled cyst in the same area

-• A catching or snapping sensation may be felt when moving the thumb
+• A catching or snapping sensation when moving the thumb

 • Pain and swelling that makes it difficult to move the thumb and wrist